The Yoga Tree • 90 Washington St, Haverhill MA 01832 • 978.944.4126

 **Regular Class Cards Accepted, or $15 drop in rate**

-Block Island Yoga Retreat with Checka and Caroline Sunday Sept 11-Tuesday Sept 13- ONLY 4 SPOTS LEFT
+Block Island Yoga Retreat with Checka and Caroline Sunday Sept 11-Tuesday Sept 13- 2 MORE SPOTS AVAILABLE

 Savor the last days of summer with Caroline and Checka on Block Island!
 If you are looking for a unique yoga weekend getaway in one of New England's sweetest spots, this is it.
 Block Island is a stunning island 13 miles off the coast of Rhode Island, easily accessible by ferry.
 A leader in conservation, it is chock full of nature and breathtaking scenery at every turn.
 Visitors can venture out on a gorgeous hike or bike ride (bring your own or rent a bike or moped on island), bask in sun and stillness on one of the many pristine beaches, or peruse the downtown shops and eateries.
 Taxis are also readily available if you would like to explore the island's further reaches.
 The mellow pace and warm hospitality of Block Island will embrace you the moment you arrive, and you will feel a world away from the hustle and bustle of the mainland.
 Be prepared to want to come back again and again!
 We have space for 20 yogis on this retreat.